top of page

 Background

-How do colour patterns evolve, and what roles do they play in predator avoidance, mate choice, and communication?
-From the deimatic displays of stick insects to flash patterns of fireflies, we explore the evolutionary significance of these visual signals.
+How do colour patterns evolve, and how do they influence whether animals are detected or ignored by predators and conspecifics?
+From the deimatic displays of stick insects to the flash patterns of fireflies, we investigate how visual signals shape survival and communication.

 marmessoidea_f_wing_copy.jpg